ajb5625/HOML2/README.md

 Chapter 17: Representation Learning and Generative Learning Using Autoencoders and GANs - 41\
 Chapter 18: Reinforcement Learning - 57\
 Chapter 19: Training and Deploying TensorFlow Models at Scale - 52

-lol im such a nerd for stats :)